gokberkgunes/hugo-personal-website/content/posts/vikunja/index.md

 ### Enable Encryption (https)
 Encryption is a vital requirement for any activity online.
 For `mealie`, this is done very easily by using the great tool `certbot.` Simply, we should run `certbot` as the root user to generate a certificate.
-To do this, run `doas certbot` and generate the `https` certificate.
+To do this, run `doas certbot` or `sudo certbot` or `su -c certbot`, and generate the `https` certificate.

 [^1]: This is done to avoid setting mail server and settings related to it.